Eriksson Ek gets 2 goals as Wild chase Fleury, top Vegas 4-3

 BUMPS AND BRUISES

-The Golden Knights welcomed defenseman Brayden McNabb (lower body, 15 games) and team points leader Mark Stone (undisclosed, one game) from their injury absences.
-McNabb made his presence felt early — and painfully, for Wild right wing Kyle Rau — with a flattening check in front of the bench area that sent Rau up the tunnel for medical evaluation.
-He returned, as did Kaprizov after being hit by an airborne puck on the side of the head.
+The Golden Knights had defenseman Brayden McNabb (lower body, 15 games) and team points leader Stone (undisclosed, one game) back from their injury absences.
+McNabb made his presence felt early with a flattening check that sent the Wild’s Kyle Rau up the tunnel for medical evaluation.
+He returned, as did Kaprizov after being bloodied by an airborne puck on the side of the head.

-Defenseman Alex Pietrangelo was sent back to Nevada for evaluation of his upper-body injury, stemming from a blocked shot on Saturday, which coach Pete DeBoer called “not a great sign.”
+Defenseman Alex Pietrangelo was sent back to Nevada for evaluation of his upper-body injury, stemming from a blocked shot on Saturday, which DeBoer called “not a great sign.”

 UP NEXT